Top 100 Greatest Alternative Rock Songs of the '90s

 6. Friday I'm in Love - The Cure

 Not Creep?
 Not Karma Police?
 No, and here's why.
-Not only was OK Computer the best album of the '90's other than perhaps Nevermind, but Paranoid Android was also one of the most musically interesting, yet equally infectious rock songs of the era.
-With Thom Yorke's vocals setting an eerie scene, it's the repeating breakdown featuring guitar and bass guitar is top-notch and one of the coolest musical phrases of decade.
-For alternative rock fans, but especially musicians, this is just one of those songs you hold in a special place and simply marvel at its composition.
-Nevertheless, fear not Radiohead fans, this won't be their last time making an appearance.
+Not only was OK Computer the best album of the '90s other than perhaps Nevermind, but Paranoid Android was also one of the most musically interesting, yet equally infectious rock songs of the entire era.
+With Thom Yorke’s vocals setting an eerie scene, the song’s recurring guitar-and-bass breakdown stands as one of the coolest musical passages of the decade.
+For alternative rock fans—especially musicians—Paranoid Android is one of those songs you hold in a special place and simply marvel at for its composition.
+Fear not, Radiohead fans: this will not be their last appearance on the list.

 8. Bullet With Butterfly Wings - Smashing Pumpkins

-The world is a vampire.... perhaps one of the most iconic opening lines of all time comes from a Smashing Pumpkins song off of their critically lauded album, Mellon Collie and the Infinite Sadness.
-Billy Corgan's iconic, recognizable voice paired with Jimmy Chamberlains drumming resulted in a duet of sorts between the musicians in the verses.
-The groups masterful dynamic control between quiet and immensely loud shows itself phenomenally on this track making it one of many factors it was such an era-defining song.
+The world is a vampire.... perhaps among the most iconic opening lines of all time comes from a Smashing Pumpkins song off of their critically lauded album, Mellon Collie and the Infinite Sadness.
+Billy Corgan's iconic, recognizable voice paired with Jimmy Chamberlain's drumming resulted in a duet of sorts between the musicians in the verses.
+The Pumpkins' masterful dynamic control between quiet and immensely loud shows itself phenomenally on this track making it one of many factors it was such an era-defining song.
+Almost like a nod to Pixies, the band who teed up this specific type of '90s sound oh so well...

 9. Zombie - The Cranberries